laiduy98/cose-19/report/report.md

 ## Language status of the dataset

 During this project, we agreed to work only with english-written articles.
 That is why we made an analysis that you can see on an image below.
 As can be observed most of the articles are meeting the requirements.
-However, papers that do not respond to the criteria will be deleted in the preprocessing part.
+However, papers that did not respond to the criteria were deleted in the preprocessing part.

 In order to detect english-written papers, we used a library called ```langdetect```.
 To speed up the language detecting process we used only first 50 words from a body text.
 The practice shows that this amount of words is enough for algorithm to understand if it's english language or not.

-- This part of the code is trying to analyse the first 50 words of the body text, however if the number of words is lower than 50, the whole text is analysed.
+- This part of the code is trying to analyse the first 50 words of the body text, however if the number of words is lower than 50, the whole text is processed.

 ```python
 if len(text) > 50: